Where can an EFSC degree take you?

 Eastern Florida State College offers a high quality education close to home — then once you earn your associate's degree you can transfer to the college or university of your choice to complete a bachelor's degree (or stay right here at EFSC as a junior in our new bachelor's programs).

 The general Associate in Arts (A.A.) degree is the best choice to transfer directly into most bachelor programs, but our Associate in Science degrees also provide transfer options, especially directly into EFSC's Bachelor of Applied Science four-year degrees.
-Eastern Florida has prepared Transfer GPS: Graduation Plans for Success for the most popular bachelor programs.
-Each Transfer GPS outlines recommended coursework while completing your A.A. that would best prepare you to transfer into your intended four-year program.
+Work with your academic advisor to be sure your coursework while completing your A.A. or A.S. degree best prepares you to transfer into your intended four-year program.

 Bachelor's Degree from Eastern Florida

-Eastern Florida State College now offers nine bachelor degree specializations in high-demand career fields.
-Explore the Bachelor of Applied Science options that provide a lower-cost option to earn the higher degree often needed for career advancement.
+Eastern Florida State College now offers 24 bachelor degree specializations in high-demand career fields.
+Explore the Bachelor's Degree options that provide a lower-cost option to earn the higher degree often needed for career advancement.

 Direct Connect to UCF